 Right at the entrance they sell green tea ice cream and once you make it to the fields there are complimentary GREEN TEA CHURROS PEOPLE!
 The green tea fields are really a place to simply walk around and take in the beauty.
 Right in the center there is a huge hill you can hike to get a view of all the green tea hills and a tiny little temple on a far away mountain.
 Anyone in good health should be able to make it to the top.
 Other than that you can run through the fields and take pictures with friends!

-If you want to feel like you are walking through dinosaur territory and hike until your legs are jello, this is the stop for you!
+If you want to feel like you’re walking through dinosaur territory and hike until your legs are jello, this is the stop for you!

-The next morning you will plan on getting up extra early and catching the first bus to the starting point of your chosen hike.
+The next morning, you will get up extra early and catch the first bus to the starting point of your chosen hike.
 Daecheongbong Peak (대청봉) is the highest mountain in Seoraksan and can be reached from the Oseok starting point, about an hour from Sokcho.
-It should take you 3-4 hours to hike to the top if you’re moving at a moderate pace.
+It should take you three to four hours to hike to the top if you’re moving at a moderate pace.
 The view is absolutely breathtaking as the mountains look like the backs of Stegosaurus dinosaurs!
 You can opt to hike downhill for the next 7-10 hours to get through to the other side of the park or just go back down and catch the bus to Sokcho.
 It is an extremely grueling walk but you will feel like you are walking through Jurassic Park, so have plenty of memory on your camera.

 Jinhae is one of the iconic spots that many Koreans go to see an amazing cherry blossom festival.
 The Jinhae Gunhangje Festival is held in April which is also my birthday month, so I was thrilled to spend my birthday under the cherry blossoms!
 Jinhae is right by Busan, so you can do it right along side a trip to Busan, which is also a must-see destination in SK.

-You can take a bus from Seoul to Busan in about 6 hours so it’s best to get a really early bus and sleep the whole way.
-Once you arrive in Busan, an amazing place to set up camp is Indy H0use which is walking distance from the bus and train station.
-Indy House has affordable, clean rooms and an awesome common area on the top floor to cook food and make friends.
-Once you are settled in, plan when you will get the 45 minute bus to Jinhae!
+You can take a bus from Seoul to Busan in about six hours, so it’s best to get a really early bus and sleep the whole way.
+Once you arrive in Busan, an amazing place to set up camp is Stanford Hotel Busan which is walking distance to the Jalgachi subway station.
+Once you’re settled in, plan when you will get the 45 minute bus to Jinhae!
 Planning 3-4 hours for Jinhae is perfect as you will have plenty of time to take pictures, shop and of course, EAT!
 Once you arrive at the Jinhae bus station you will need to walk about 15 minutes past a large roundabout before you hit the river, but you will know as soon as you’ve found it!

-For the rest of your time in Busan I recommend walking through one of the coastal parks, busing it to Gamcheon Culture Village and checking out Haeundae Beach!
+For the rest of your time in Busan I recommend walking through one of the coastal parks, taking a bus to Gamcheon Culture Village and checking out Haeundae Beach!

 If you want to experience every Korean’s food heaven, Jeonju is the place for you.
-In fact, you should go with a Korean friend, because God forbid you miss out on the cinnamon makgeolli or raw bibimbap!
+I went with a Korea friend and she made sure I didn’t miss out on the cinnamon makgeolli or raw bibimbap!

 Finally, Jeju Island!
 You will hear many things about Jeju Island during your time in SK.
 South Koreans absolutely love it and tourists are all hoping to make the trip.
 You will have to formulate your own opinion on magical Jeju!

 This beautiful waterfall fills a crystal blue pool where you expect a mermaid to swim out.
 It’s magical, easy to get to and they sell makgeolli right at the entrance.
-Make the most of it- get a bottle of makjeolli to split with friends and take it in!
+Make the most of it by getting a bottle of makjeolli to split with friends!